-In some states, however, if the defendant didn’t notify the sentencing judge of an illegal sentence, the appellate court cannot review it.
-(The means by which defendants are supposed to notify the trial court depend on the jurisdiction—an example is a petition for review of the sentence.)
+In some states, however, if the defendant didn't notify the sentencing judge of an illegal sentence, the appellate court cannot review it.
+(The way the defense is supposed to notify the trial court—for example, by a petition for review of the sentence—depends on the jurisdiction.)

-On the other hand, a judge may refuse to depart “downward” in sentencing a defendant, meaning that he or she won’t issue a sentence that’s lower than what the guidelines call for.
-In that scenario, the appeals court will review the sentence only if the trial court made a mistake about its authority, such as by wrongly presuming that it didn't have the discretion to depart from the guidelines.
+In some situations, a judge can also depart "downward" and impose a less severe sentence than the guidelines call for.
+If a judge refuses to depart downward in sentencing a defendant, the appeals court will review the sentence only if the trial court made a mistake about its authority, such as wrongly presuming that it didn't have the authority to depart from the guidelines.

 Some states allow review of a sentence if it was potentially "disproportionate" to the crime even if it wasn't above the maximum allowed by law.
 In federal court, a review for proportionality is required for death and life without parole.